anoma/juvix-mkdocs/src/fixtures/index.juvix.md

 ## Key Features of Juvix Markdown

-**Module Declaration**: The first Juvix code block in your file must declare a module with the name of the file.
-2. **Code Block Structure**: Each Juvix code block should contain a sequence of well-defined expressions.
-3. **Hide Code Blocks**: You can hide Juvix code blocks from the final output using the `hide` attribute.
-4. **Extract Inner Module Statements**: Use the `extract-module-statements` attribute to display only specific parts of your Juvix code.
+For Juvix code blocks:

+1. Start with a module declaration matching the file name.
+2. Include well-defined expressions in each block.
+3. Use `hide` attribute to exclude blocks from output.
+4. Apply `extract-module-statements` to show specific code parts.

 ## Example: Module Declaration